gentee/eonza-docs/en/docs/settings.md

 ## Global Constants

 You can define global constants that can be used in all scripts.
 Values ​​are substituted like variables, but a dot is added to the left of the constant name.
 For example, if you want to insert the value of the constant *myconst* in some script, then specify *#.myconst#*.
+Do not use names for constants that have already been used for [predefined constants](constants.html).

 %html.settings-constants%